rakeshakkineni/Sensor_Fusion_CAMERA_Project3/README.md

 ## Match 3D Objects
 Function 'matchBoundingBoxes' in camFusion_Student.cpp implements a mechanism to identify unique box matches b/w previous and current frame using matched keypoints.
 This is achieved by following the below steps.
  - Loop through each of the matched keypoints, search in prev and curr frame for the boxes that contain these match points
- - For each matched keypoint, box ids are stored if only one box in prev and one box in curr frame was identified else the point is discarded
+ - For each matched keypoint, box ids are stored only if one box in prev and one box in curr frame was identified else the point is discarded
- - No of occurrences of unique prev box id , curr box id pairs is counted.
+ - After looping through all the match points no of occurrences of unique prev box id and curr box id pairs is counted.
- - For a give prev box id select the pair(prev , curr box id) with maximum occurrence.
+ - For a given prev box id select the pair(prev , curr box id) with maximum occurrence.

 ## Compute TTC LIDAR
 Function 'computeTTCLidar' in camFusion_Student.cpp computes the TTC based on the LIDAR Data points.
 Following steps were implemented for calculating TTC
  - Sort previous and current lidar points in ascending order based on x coordinates.
- - Loop through each of the sorted prev lidar points from beginning, find the point with smallest x that has atleast neigh_thold (100) points within 0.1 meters.
+ - Loop through each of the sorted prev frame lidar points from beginning, find the point with smallest x that has atleast neigh_thold (100) points within 0.1 meters.
 Stop searching once such a point is found.
  - Loop through each of the sorted current lidar points from beginning, find the point with smallest x that has atleast neigh_thold (100) points within 0.1 meters.
 Stop searching once such a point is found.